-ON THIS PAGE: You will learn about the different ways doctors use to treat women with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer.
+Use the menu to see other pages.

-Ovarian cancer is treated with one or a combination of treatments, most commonly surgery and chemotherapy.
-Each treatment option is described below, followed by an outline of the treatments based on the stage of the disease.
-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, the patient’s preferences and overall health, and personal considerations, such as the woman’s age and if she is planning to have children.
+Descriptions of the most common treatment options for ovarian cancer, fallopian tube cancer, and peritoneal cancer are listed below.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health or personal considerations, such as a woman’s age and if she is planning to have children in the future.

-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Your care plan may include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is usually an important treatment for ovarian cancer.
-A gynecologic oncologist is a doctor that specializes in gynecological cancer surgery, including ovarian cancer and chemotherapy.
+Surgery is usually an important treatment for ovarian cancer, fallopian tube cancer, and peritoneal cancer.
+A gynecologic oncologist is a doctor who specializes in gynecological cancers, including surgery and chemotherapy.

-As mentioned in Diagnosis, surgery is often needed to find out the complete extent of disease.
-The goal is to provide an accurate stage, because in up to 30% of women with apparently early disease after imaging tests, there is actually spread to other organs.
+As mentioned in Diagnosis, surgery is often needed to find out the complete extent of the disease.
+The goal is to provide an accurate stage.
+This is important because imaging tests aren’t always able to see the true extent of a disease.
+Up to 30% of women whose imaging tests seem to show early ovarian disease actually have disease that has spread to other organs.

-To determine whether the cancer has spread, the surgeon will remove lymph nodes, tissue samples, and fluid from the abdomen for testing.
-If, during the surgery, it is clear that the cancer has spread, the surgeon will remove as much of the cancer as possible.
-This has been shown to provide the best benefit when combined with chemotherapy after surgery.
+To determine whether ovarian, fallopian tube, or peritoneal cancer has spread, the surgeon will remove lymph nodes, tissue samples, and fluid from the abdomen for testing.
+If it is clear during the surgery that the cancer has spread, the surgeon will remove as much of the cancer as possible.
+This has been shown to provide the best benefit when combined with chemotherapy (see below) after surgery.

-There are several surgical options for ovarian cancer, with sometimes two or more procedures done during the same surgery:
+There are several surgical options for ovarian, fallopian tube, and peritoneal cancer.
+The stage of the tumor determines the types of surgery.
+Sometimes doctors perform two or more procedures during the same surgery

-- Salpingo-oophorectomy.
+Salpingo-oophorectomy.
 This surgery involves removal of the ovaries and fallopian tubes.
 If both ovaries and both fallopian tubes are removed, it is called a bilateral salpingo-oophorectomy.
 If the woman wants to become pregnant in the future and has early-stage cancer, it may be possible to remove only one ovary and one fallopian tube if the cancer is located in only one ovary.
 That surgery is called a unilateral salpingo-oophorectomy.
-For women with a germ cell tumor, surgery often only needs to remove only the ovary with the tumor, which preserves the woman’s ability to bear children.
+For women with a germ cell type of ovarian tumor, surgery often needs to remove only the ovary with the tumor, which preserves the woman’s ability to become pregnant.

-- Lymph node dissection.
+Lymphadenectomy (lymph node dissection).
 The surgeon may remove lymph nodes in the pelvis and paraortic areas.

-- Cytoreductive/debulking surgery.
-For women with later-stage ovarian cancer, the goal of this surgery is to remove as much tumor as is safely possible.
+Cytoreductive/debulking surgery.
+For women with metastatic cancer, the goal of this surgery is to remove as much tumor as is safely possible.
 This may include removing tissue from nearby organs, such as the spleen, gallbladder, stomach, bladder, or colon.
-This may involve removing part of all of these organs.
-It is felt such a procedure can reduce a person’s symptoms and can help increase the effectiveness of treatment, such as chemotherapy, given after surgery to control the disease that remains.
-If the disease has spread beyond the ovaries, sometimes chemotherapy is done to shrink the tumor before cytoreductive/debulking surgery.
+This may involve removing part of each of these organs.
+This procedure can help reduce a person’s symptoms.
+It may help increase the effectiveness of other treatment, such as chemotherapy, given after surgery to control the disease that remains.
+If the disease has spread beyond ovaries, fallopian tubes, or peritoneum, doctors may use chemotherapy to shrink the tumor before cytoreductive or debulking surgery.
 This is called neoadjuvant chemotherapy.

 Debulking surgery should be performed by an experienced gynecologic oncologist.
-Talk with your doctor before surgery about the risks and benefits of this procedure and ask about the surgeon’s experience with debulking surgery for ovarian cancer.
+Talk with your doctor before surgery about the risks and benefits of this procedure.
+Ask about the surgeon’s experience with debulking surgery for this type of cancer.

 Surgery causes short-term pain and tenderness.
-If a patient is experiencing pain, the doctor will prescribe an appropriate medication.
-For several days after the operation, the patient may have difficulty emptying her bladder (urinating) and having bowel movements.
+If there is pain, the doctor will prescribe an appropriate medication.
+For several days after the operation, you may have difficulty emptying your bladder (urinating) and having bowel movements.
 Talk with your surgeon about what side effects to expect from your specific surgery and how they can be relieved.
-Learn more about the basics of cancer surgery.

 Studies have shown that women who have their surgeries performed by a gynecologic oncologist are more likely to be successfully treated with surgery and have fewer side effects.